-Wildlife Pre-Vet Concentration
+Wildlife Pre-Vet Medicine

 This major, coupled with abundant hands-on learning and volunteer opportunities, exposes students to the basic principles of wildlife biology and management as a foundation to pursue veterinary medicine at Auburn University or elsewhere.